vvfosprojects/atb/README.md

 }
 ```

-### Validation

-In case the password is changed by a user belonging to `admin` role, validation is not performed.
-Otherwise, the password must:

-* contain at least 6 characters;
-* contain at least one number;
-* contain at least one letter.

 ### Authorization

-The action can be executed by an authenticated user with reference to his own password.

-The action can be executed in any case by a user belonging to `admin` role, with reference to the password belonging to any user.
+The action can be executed by any authenticated user with reference to his groups.
+A user belonging to no groups is allowed to retrieve sheets belonging to any group.

 # Database collections